Start hunting game birds

 Oregon State Forests – The Oregon Department of Forestry manages about 745,000 acres of forest land in the state.
 In most cases, these are working forests with active timber management.
 Timber harvest creates the kind of openings and variations in plant cover that make for great animal habitat.

-Oregon Department of Fish and Wildlife – The agency owns and/or manages 19 wildlife area across the state that are open to hunting and/or fishing.
-Several of these areas are managed primarily for game birds where habitat is manipulated or crops are planted to benefit game birds.
-At some of these areas, only certain days during the seasons are open for hunting or you may need an advanced reservation to hunt there.
-Be sure to check the regulations for the area.
+Oregon Department of Fish and Wildlife – The agency owns and/or manages 20 wildlife area across the state that are open to hunting and/or fishing.
+Some of these areas are open for hunting on specified days during the seasons or you may need an advanced reservation to participate in a controlled hunt.
+Check the regulations for details

 Most ODFW wildlife areas require a parking permit, the proceeds of which help fund habitat improvements and visitor amenities at wildlife areas.

 U.S Fish and Wildlife Service – Several National Wildlife Refuges allow game bird hunting.
 Just like ODFW’s wildlife areas, only certain days during the seasons are open for hunting or you may need an advanced reservation to hunt there.
-Check the current Oregon Game Bird Hunting Regulations for a list of national refuges in Oregon allow hunting, and the current regulations.
+Check the current Oregon Game Bird Hunting Regulations for a list of national refuges in Oregon that allow hunting.

 In addition to public lands that offer universal access, there are some private landowners that allow public access for hunting.